 Views of the Song of Songs

-The Song of Songs is from Solomon.
-The one meaning and united interpretation of the song is young woman’s words of love for her “beloved.”
-This study stands the grammatical-historical approach upon the one interpretation rather than an allegory of Israel or the church romantically loving the LORD.
+The one meaning and united interpretation of the Song of Songs is a young woman’s words of love for her “beloved.”
+This post will focus upon view of the beloved woman and her beloved shepherd rather than reflect on an allegory of Israel or the church romantically loving the LORD.

 Essential Keys to the Song of Songs

 One can understand the Songs of Songs by examining what some translations lack.
 One of the keys of interpretation in any writing is to realize who is speaking to whom.
 This critical key helps to understand the whole book.
-In the Hebrew and Greek Old Testament, Solomon’s Song distiguishes characters by singular or plural and the context revealing whether the speaker is feminine or masculine.
+In the Hebrew and Greek Old Testament, Solomon’s Song distinguishes characters by singular and plural and the context revealing whether the speaker is feminine or masculine.
 This leaves a little ambiguity for the reader to determine if there are one or two masculine characters.
-Some translations interpret the masculine character to always be Solomon, but this is an assuption.
+Some translations interpret the masculine character to always be Solomon but this is an assumption.
 The aid at the end of this article can help the reader distinguish characters.

 Solomon wrote the Song of Songs about a young woman’s love for her “beloved.”
 One literal interpretation states that this is a discourse between a young woman betrothed and marrying King Solomon.
 The other view is that a young woman must choose between King Solomon and her beloved shepherd.
-The first interpretation seems unlikely when one recognizes that the young woman’s beloved is shepherding his flock in contrast from the king.
+To this writer, the first interpretation does not seem reasonable when one recognizes that the young woman’s beloved is shepherding his flock in contrast from the king.
 The shepherd and the king are in different places.
 When the beloved woman is in the presence of the king, Song of Songs 1:7 depicts, “Tell me, O you whom I love, Where you feed your flock, Where you make it rest at noon.
 For why should I be as one who veils herself By the flocks of your companions?”
-The Shulamite woman is thinking about her beloved who is not the king.
+The Shulamite woman is thinking about her beloved who is not the king but attending to his flock.
 Later, the beloved woman thinks about her shepherd in her bedroom, Song of Songs 2:16 records, “My beloved is mine, and I am his.
 He feeds his flock among the lilies.”
 Again, while the beloved woman is in the presence of the king, Song of Songs 6:2–3 declares, “My beloved has gone to his garden, To the beds of spices, To feed his flock in the gardens, And to gather lilies.
 I am my beloved’s, And my beloved is mine.
 He feeds his flock among the lilies.”
 From this understanding, the Song of Solomon is about a young woman choosing between her beloved shepherd and the King’s charms and proposal.
 This king has “sixty queens, And eighty concubines, And virgins without number” (6:8).
 However, the king speaks to this beloved woman, “My dove, my perfect one, Is the only one.”
-Some may still believe that the Song is about Solomon’s recommitment in marriage to one spouse, and that is for the student to decide for oneself.
+Some may still believe that the Song is about Solomon’s recommitment in marriage to one spouse, and that is for the reader to decide for oneself.
 However, these points strongly indicate that the King is not the woman’s beloved.

-A beautiful poetic story about a young woman’s choosing between the King and her beloved shepherd is greatly beneficial to everyone especially to adolescent girls, young women, matron mentors, fathers, and everyone looking after the integrity of young love and marriage.
+A beautiful poetic story about a young woman choosing between the King and her beloved shepherd is greatly beneficial to everyone especially to adolescent girls, young women, mothers, fathers, mentors, and everyone looking after the integrity of young love and marriage.
 The lessons in this book are (and there maybe more): 1) true love and choosing the right mate, 2) waiting for love, 3) teaching young women and men about what is important about marriage, 4) understanding the affection of your spouse, and 5) remembering when love was fresh.
-The Song of Solomon is a great approach to teaching this message to young women from the perspective of a young woman whose loyal love blesses her marriage.
+The Song of Solomon is a great approach to teach this message to young women from the perspective of a young woman whose love with wisdom blesses her marriage.